-This learning guide is developed to provide you the necessary information regarding the following content coverage and topics:
+This learning guide is developed to provide you the necessary information regarding the following content coverage and topics -

-- Monitoring efficiency and service levels on an ongoing basis. - Supporting operations of overall enterprise goals and quality assurance - Identifying promptly quality problems and issues - Changing procedures and systems to improve efficiency and effectiveness. - Consulting colleagues improve efficiency and service levels.
+- Monitoring efficiency and service levels on an ongoing basis - Supporting operations of overall enterprise goals and quality assurance initiatives - Identifying and adjusting quality problems and issues promptly - Changing procedures and systems in consultation with colleagues - Consulting colleagues about ways of improving efficiency and service levels

-This guide will also assist you to attain the learning outcomes stated in the cover page.
-Specifically, upon completion of this learning guide, you will be able to:
+This guide will also assist you to attain the learning outcome stated in the cover page.
+Specifically, upon completion of this Learning Guide, you will be able to -

-- Undertake monitoring efficiency and service levels on an ongoing basis. - Conduct how to Support operations of overall enterprise goals and quality assurance - Apply how to Identify promptly quality problems and issues - Undertake how to change procedures and systems to improve efficiency and effectiveness. - Perform how to consult colleagues improve efficiency and service levels.
+- Monitor efficiency and service levels on an ongoing basis - Support operations of overall enterprise goals and quality assurance initiatives - Identify and adjust quality problems and issues promptly - Change procedures and systems in consultation with colleagues - Consult colleagues about ways of improving efficiency and service levels

 - 1. Read the specific objectives of this Learning Guide. - 2.
-Follow the instructions described below. - 3.
-Read the information written in the "Information Sheets".
+Follow the instructions described in number 3 to 5. - 3.
+Read the information written in the "Information Sheets 1, 2,3, 4 and 5".
 Try to understand what are being discussed.
-Ask your trainer for assistance if you have hard time understanding them. - 4.
-Accomplish the "Self-checks" which are placed following all information sheets. - 5.
-Ask from your trainer the key to correction (key answers) or you can request your trainer to correct your work.
-(You are to get the key answer only after you finished answering the Self-checks).
+Ask you teacher for assistance if you have hard time understanding them. - 4.
+Accomplish the "Self-check 1, 2, 3, 4 and 5" in page -6, 10, 14, 18 and 21, respectively. - 5.
+Ask from your teacher the key to correction (key answers) or you can request your teacher to correct your work.
+(You are to get the key answer only after you finished answering the Self-checks). - 6.
+If you earned a satisfactory evaluation proceed to "next Information Sheets".
+However, if your rating is unsatisfactory, see your teacher for further instructions or go back to Learning Activity #1. - 7.
+Submit your accomplished Self-check.
+This will form part of your training portfolio.

-Information Sheet 1- Monitoring efficiency and service levels on an ongoing basis
+Information Sheet-1 Monitoring efficiency and service levels on an inormation oneet-1 ongoing basis

 1.1.
-Introduction
+Definitions of terms